webpack/webpack.js.org/src/content/configuration/target.md

 `string` `function (compiler) => string`

 Instructs webpack to target a specific environment.
-Defaults to `'browserslist'` or to `'web'` when no browserslist-config was found.
+Defaults to `'browserslist'` or to `'web'` when no browserslist configuration was found.

 ### `string`